neherlab/nextclade_data_workflows/sars-cov-2/profiles/clades/proteins/README.md

-# SARS-CoV-2 dataset with reference Wuhan-Hu-1
+# SARS-CoV-2 dataset with reference Wuhan-Hu-1 and mature proteins

 | Key     | Value                                                                          |
 | ------- | ------------------------------------------------------------------------------ |